HDFGroup/hsds/docs/kubernetes_install_azure.md

 These environment variables will be used to create Azure resources.

-    export RESOURCEGROUP=myresouregroup
-    export AKSCLUSTER=myakscluster
-    export LOCATION=westus
-    export ACRNAME=myacrname
-    export STORAGEACCTNAME=mystorageaccount
-    export CONTAINERNAME=testcontainer

-    # the following will be the same as the variables exported on the cluster below
+    export RESOURCEGROUP=myresouregroup                              # your Azure resource group name export AKSCLUSTER=myakscluster                                   # the name of the AKS cluster export LOCATION=westus                                           # the Azure region
+    export ACRNAME=myacrname                                         # the name of the Azure Container Registry (ACR) you will be using export STORAGEACCTNAME=mystorageaccount                          # the storage account name for the Azure Blob Container export CONTAINERNAME=testcontainer                               # the name of the Azure Blob Container (default location HSDS will use) export AZURE_APP_ID=12345678-1234-1234-abcd-123456789ab          # if you will be using Azure Active Directory, set this to the application ID export AZURE_RESOURCE_ID=00000002-0000-0000-c000-000000000000    # if you will be using Azure Active Directory, set this to the resource ID
-    # use the connection string for your Azure account.
+    # for the following, use the connection string for your Azure account.
 Note the quotation marks around the string
     export AZURE_CONNECTION_STRING="DefaultEndpointsProtocol=https;AccountName=myacct;AccountKey=GZJxxxOPnw==;EndpointSuffix=core.windows.net"

-    # set to the name of the container you will be using export STORAGEACCTNAME=home
+The environment variables AZURE_APP_ID and AZURE_RESOURCE_ID are required if Azure Active Directory will be used for authentication.
+See the "Azure Active Directory" section below for information and setting up Active Directory for use with HSDS.

 Prerequisites
 -------------